HugoReijm/tripy/README.md

 # tripy
-Repository for making triangulations in 2D space
+This is a repository for a package I'm working on to generate triangulations of 2D space.
+Have a look and see if it serves some use to you.